-'Westlake Nation... we're Back' | Westlake cheerleaders win national title
+'Westlake Nation... we're back' | Westlake cheerleaders win national title

 This is the program's fourth national title and after winning they had a special announcement on Facebook.

-In a video posted to the Westlake Nation Facebook Page, Sam Ehlinger's sister, Morgan Ehlinger is seen announcing "Westlake Nation... we're back!"
+In a video posted to the Westlake Nation Facebook Page, Sam Ehlinger's sister, Morgen Ehlinger is seen announcing "Westlake Nation... we're back!"

 The Longhorns quarterback did a similar announcement after the Longhorns football program took down the Georgia Bulldogs in the Sugar Bowl at the beginning of the year.